 It’s officially Spring!
-This means peonies, light nights, rainstorms and… rhubarb!
+This means cherry blossoms, rainstorms and… rhubarb.
+My one true love.

 Every year, I go a little bit overboard when I see rhubarb at the grocery.
 Something about those tart pink stalks just screams hope to me- they’re a sign that winter is truly over, and I’m always excited thinking about all the produce that’s going to come into season in the next few weeks.